raiden-network/raiden/docs/webui_tutorial.rst

 This could be run automatically as part of installing Raiden, but to keep the run time of tests down, it's not.

-With the web application installed, we can :doc:`fire up Raiden <running_raiden>`.
+With the web application installed, we can :ref:`fire up Raiden <running_raiden>`.
 Raiden can be started without the web application by providing the ``--no-web-ui`` flag.

 Now all that is left to do is to navigate to `localhost:5001 <localhost:5001>`_ and interaction with Raiden through a web application can begin.